cribbslab/resimpy/README.md

 The **RE**ad **SIM**ulation **PY**thon program (ResimPy) provides an scalable interface for users via Python to simulate massive reads of varying sequencing technologies, in order to avoid the time-consuming nature of experimental trials.
 Simulated reads can have the UMI- barcode- primer-, or spacer-featured composition.
 ResimPy has been made avilable through the command-line interface (CLI) and Python-inline visits.

 ## Documentation
-The Resimpy documentation showing the ResimPy usage in different situations is available at https://resimpy.readthedocs.io/en/latest/index.html.
+The Resimpy documentation is shown either along this README file below or https://resimpy.readthedocs.io/en/latest/index.html.

 ## Installation
 There are two ways provided for installing the ResimPy package.
-We have tested the package installation with Python 3.9.1.
 It is in principle that ResimPy can be installed on an environment with the Python version of >3.6 but <3.10.
+We highly recommend installing the package  with Python 3.9.1.
+Other versions of Python above 3.9.1 will possibly cause conflicts between dependencies, such as NumPy will need a Cython compiler.

 1. Released via PyPI